clemEssien/Protein-Secondary-Structure-Prediction/README.md

 The model is saved then

-You can subsequently python predict.py test.txt 9 on an independent test set
+You can subsequently run the command python predict.py test.txt 9 on an independent test set